jetsonhacks/bootFromExternalStorage/README.md

 * JetPack 4.6
 * L4T 32.6.1
 * Tested on Xavier NX, NVMe SSD
-* Initial Host Ubuntu 20.04 support; Thank you Ran Rubin @ranrubin !
+* Initial Host Ubuntu 20.04 support;

+#### Thanks!
+* Thank you Ran @ranrubin for initial Ubuntu 20.04 support.
+* Thank you Richard @RchGrav for pointing out the AGX typo in the flash script.
+* Thank you Jack @jasilberman and Sergey @sskorol for pointing out a Python issue on Ubuntu 20.04
+* Thank you Linh @anhmiuhv for guidance on issues encountered
+* Thank you @diamandbarcode for testing